Chris Conley (American football): Regular season

+Playoffs

 Personal life

 Conley has two siblings and was raised by his parents Christina and Charles Conley.
-His father had a career in the United States Air Force.
-Conley was born in Adana, Turkey at Incirlik Air Base and spent most of his early life on USAF bases.
-His mother is a high school teacher.
-He was raised as a devout Christian and was named Christian at birth.

-Conley began playing football during his freshman year at North Paulding High School in Dallas, Georgia.
-He received numerous accolades at North Paulding, including being an All-state chorus member.
-During elementary school, Conley won a regional third grade science fair where he received a $5,000 savings bond, a trip with his family to nationals in Chicago, Illinois, and was able to meet Television personality and master carpenter Bob Vila.
+His mother is a high school teacher and his father was in the Air Force.

 He is a fan of superheroes, citing Superman movies as one of his favorites to watch and DC Comics as his favorite.
 Conley is close with former Chiefs' teammate Jeremy Maclin and is a fan of the TV show Game of Thrones and the Star Wars franchise.

-Georgia

 While at the University of Georgia, Conley wrote, directed, and starred in a Star Wars fan-film Retribution.
 During his time at Georgia, he served two terms on the Southeastern Conference and the NCAA Student-Athlete Advisory Committees.
 He graduated from Georgia in December 2014 with a degree in journalism.